 I'm sure your thinking "Great work Captain Obvious" and you would be 100% right.
-Its not so much the elements of the Formula that is the secret but the combination.
+Its not so much the elements of the Formula that are the secret but the combination.

 Great Light is very well known to almost everyone with a camera.
-That being said not everyone truly understands what to look for and how to capture it.
-This is where I can help.
+That being said not everyone truly understands what to look for and how to capture it and this is where I can help.